 Pay & Benefits, Workplace and Wellbeing

 These are the underpinning elements in the Bridge™ — the absence of these can cause your bridge to collapse, or prevent you from forming a bridge at all.
-Pay and employee perks are a necessity in any job, and are important supporting elements of the Bridge™.
+Pay and employee benefits are a necessity in any job, and are important supporting elements of the Bridge™.
 Likewise, the care you put into your workplace and your employees’ wellbeing can drive productivity levels, define some of your company culture and bring your company values to life.

 When it comes to the Bridge™, there’s no fixed starting point.